Command Applet

 [[command.menu]]

 command = ["systemctl", "poweroff"]The main button runs command.
-The menu items run their own commands.
+Menu items run their own commands.

 Options